Hyojeong Builds Youth Leaders

 After the Maryland team received guidance and inspiration from Pastor Bayo and Mrs. Hiraki the previous night, CARP enthusiastically visited several Christian churches in the DMV area including New Dimensions, Temple of Praise, Revelation Church, Rehoboth Church of God, Star Church as well as the New Hope Family Church and Washington, D.C.
 Family Church.

-The team split into small groups to mobilize and invite Christian pastors and congregation members to a Prayer Breakfast on Tuesday, July 16.
+The team split into small groups to mobilize and invite Christian pastors and congregation members to a Prayer Breakfast at the Imani Temple on Tuesday, July 16.

 After regrouping in the evening, Takayo Hiraki shared a personal testimony concerning the formation and early years of CARP LA.
 She spoke of her journey in overcoming many obstacles as a leader by trusting in God and through the support of friends, family, and community.
 Ori Morton Rodriguez shared the purpose of the Hyojeong Trip, along with his personal testimony about reading the Divine Principle for the first time as a first-generation Unificationist, encouraging the young Unificationists in the audience to share the Divine Principle with their friends.